Finn is a clinician with a Master's in Social Work from CSU Bakersfield. He also has a Master's in Library Science.

-As someone who was relatively new to prison libraries, I had many reservations about working in an environment I was completely unfamiliar with: most of my ideas about prison came from things I heard on the street or saw depicted in movies.
-I know very little about the law and legal proceedings and what little I do know discouraged me from pursuing such opportunities.
+As someone who was relatively new to prison libraries, I had many reservations about working in an environment I was completely unfamiliar with: Most of my ideas about prison came from things I'd heard on the street or seen depicted in movies.
+I know very little about the law and legal proceedings, and what little I do know discouraged me from pursuing such opportunities.

-I understood how libraries worked: I started out shelving books, spent some time in the circulation department and then earned an MLS degree (Master's in Library Science) and worked in various positions as a professional librarian.
-In this capacity I usually worked a reference desk and answered basic questions.
-I also took time to create a college center for high school students and a job center for the people in the community who were looking for work.
+I understood how libraries worked: I started out shelving books, spent some time in the circulation department, and then earned an MLS degree (Master's in Library Science) and worked in various positions as a professional librarian.
+In this capacity, I usually worked a reference desk and answered basic questions.
+I also took the time to create a college center for high school students and a job center for the people in the community who were looking for work.
 I did a lot of programming for various age groups: craft projects for children and teens and author talks for adults.
-I helped create a friends group for one of the branches I worked at.
-It was very involved and there were many rewards career wise.
+I helped create a friend group for one of the branches I worked at.
+It was very involved, and there were many rewards career-wise.

 One of the aspects I really appreciated about the public library was the chance to serve diverse populations, particularly those who are marginalized by various social or economic disparities.
-The public library was open to everyone regardless of their backgrounds or belief.
-There was an element of social work to it because very often, a majority of the patrons you assist are disadvantaged members of the community.
+The public library was open to everyone, regardless of their background or beliefs.
+There was an element of social work to it because, very often, a majority of the patrons you assist are disadvantaged members of the community.

 Prison libraries, as one might surmise, contain a large number of those disadvantaged persons as one might guess.
 Certainly, there is a reason why people are incarcerated and removed from society, but more often than not, there are also factors that may have influenced their criminal behavior.

-Making a transition from the public library to a one inside a correctional facility isn't a simple decision to make.
-However, when one considers the many opportunities you have to offer your patrons as a librarian, the transition can be understood and be made with relative ease.
-Particularly if you believe in some of the missions such as helping the under served that libraries hold as sacrosanct.
+Making a transition from the public library to one inside a correctional facility isn't a simple decision to make.
+However, when one considers the many opportunities you have to offer your patrons as a librarian, the transition can be understood and be made with relative ease, particularly if you believe in some of the missions, such as helping the underserved, that libraries hold as sacrosanct.

-Keep in mind that most Americans spend anywhere from 3 to 5 hours a day watching television programs.
-That is roughly a quarter of your time awake - even more.
-Chances are during your TV watching sprees you have seen programs where prisons have been part of the scenery either in the program itself or in reference to one of the characters in the show.
+Keep in mind that most Americans spend anywhere from three to five hours a day watching television programs.
+That is roughly a quarter of your time awake—even more.
+Chances are, during your TV watching sprees, you have seen programs where prisons have been part of the scenery either in the program itself or in reference to one of the characters in the show.
 Because I am certain you are familiar with the genre, I won't get into any details about how correctional facilities or inmates are portrayed.
-It's all fiction and even the reality television shows, which have an element of authenticity to them, use drama and exaggeration in order to keep audiences enticed and interested in continuing to watch.
+It's all fiction, and even the reality television shows, which have an element of authenticity to them, use drama and exaggeration in order to keep audiences enticed and interested in continuing to watch.

-In this article - which is geared towards those considering a career in correctional libraries - I hope to dispel some of the myths and provide you with some basic guidelines that might assist you in the transition.
-I will base my views on my own experiences as well some information that my colleagues have shared with me.
-I think working in a library in a prison is a very rewarding experience and you have the chance to help make the lives of the incarcerated a little bit better.
+In this article, which is geared toward those considering a career in correctional libraries, I hope to dispel some of the myths and provide you with some basic guidelines that might assist you in the transition.
+I will base my views on my own experiences as well as some information that my colleagues have shared with me.
+I think working in a library in a prison is a very rewarding experience, and you have the chance to help make the lives of the incarcerated a little bit better.
 In many ways, you have the opportunity to help provide the rehabilitative tools parolees may need to prepare for reentry.

 Walking Behind the Walls for the First Time